-Income

-Review your paycheck.
-Consider reaching out to your HR department to better understand what might be adjusted in your paycheck like deductions or contributions to a retirement account.
-If your income is reduced, consider applying for unemployment or identify if there are opportunities for additional income through side jobs.
+INCOME Review your paycheck.
+Reach out to your HR department to better understand what might be adjusted in your paycheck like deductions or contributions to a retirement account.
+If your income is reduced: apply for unemployment or see if there are opportunities for additional income through side jobs.
+HOUSING Reach out to your mortgage lender.

-Housing

-Consider reaching out to your mortgage lender.
 Often, there are options if you are struggling.
-Reach out to a GreenPath housing counselor to discuss pros and cons.
+Contact a GreenPath housing counselor to discuss pros and cons.
 (Rent) What is not working with your current rental situation?
-Consider reaching out to your landlord to see if they have any flexibility in how rent is paid (splitting payments based on pay schedule, a new due date, etc.)

-Food

-Consider a discount grocery store in order to save money.
-Many of these stores offer the same healthy food options of the more expensive stores.
-Consider making a list of what you need to buy and a limit of how much you are willing to spend.
+Reach out to your landlord to see if they have any flexibility in how rent is paid (splitting payments based on pay schedule, a new due date, etc.) FOOD Consider a discount grocery store in order to save money.
+Many of these stores offer the same healthy food options.
+Make a list of what you need to buy and a limit of how much you are willing to spend.
 It will be easier to stay on track with your finances if you plan ahead.

-Utilities

-If your income is reduced, you might be eligible for energy assistance.
+UTILITIES If your income is reduced, you might be eligible for energy assistance.
 Consider reaching out to your utility company to see what is available.
 Ask a friend or family member how they've saved on a cell phone, cable or internet bill.
-Write their ideas here or come up with your own:

-Other

-If your cash flow is tight, consider reaching out to your vehicle lender or student loan servicer to see if a payment could be skipped or what other options may be available.
+Write their ideas here o come up with your own: OTHER If your cash flow is tight, consider reaching out to your vehicle lender or student loan servicer to see if a payment could be skipped or what other options may be available.
 Subscriptions: Make a list of your subscriptions (Streaming services, Amazon, etc.).
 Do you need all of these right now?

-Goals

-Have extra money you're willing to put towards a goal?
+GOALS Have extra money you're willing to put towards a goal?
 Reference the priorities you created and set aside money in an emergency fund to cover a month's worth of those expenses in case something changes.
 Unsure which goal to focus on first?
 Consider this order: 1) \$500-\$1000 emergency fund 2) Pay off credit card debt 3) Savings to cover 3 months of income 4) Down payment on home or paying down student loans.

-Your Idea

-Write down your own idea: Consider sharing your idea with us by clicking on this survey .
+Write down your own idea: Share your idea with us by answering this survey .
 Your suggestion may end up helping someone else who is looking for ideas.

-GreenPath.